Andrew Hill’s music rarely reveals itself all at once – as the albums in this chronological guide to some of his most important recordings showcase.

 Across later Andrew Hill albums, this sense of clarity becomes central.

-Final Statements in Motion: Time Lines (2006)
+Time Lines (2006)

+Recorded near the end of his life, Time Lines gathers decades of exploration into concise form.
 Nothing feels hurried or retrospective.
 Instead, the music moves with quiet assurance, allowing earlier complexities to resolve into calm forward motion.

 A Listening Path Through Andrew Hill Albums